everard/SELENE-Device/README.md

 2. Download Build.zip archive and unzip it to the SELENE-Device directory.

-To build and run everything out-of-box your directory tree should be like this:
+To compile and run everything out-of-box your directory tree should be like this:

     + SELENE-Device              <- ROOT DIRECTORY
     |\